Coobaha/typed-fastify/README.md

 ### Writing service

 1. Handlers in one object
    Type inference will work nicely in this case, you just make TS happy and things are working 🥳

-2. Handlers in a different file or separate functions - you will need to hint TS with exact type of handler
+2. Handlers in a different file or separate functions - you will need to hint TS with exact type of handler.

-The Easiest way to do it is

 ```typescript
 import { RequestHandler, Schema } from '@coobaha/typed-fastify';